Simultaneous non-vanishing of central values of $\mathrm{GL}(2)\times \mathrm{GL}(3)$ and $\mathrm{GL}(3)\times \mathrm{GL}(3)$ $L$-functions: Prerequisites

-and $\tilde{\omega}$ denotes the Mellin transform of $\omega$. \end{lemma} We can state the following Wilton-type bound that involves the cusp forms, as can be referenced in, for instance, \cite[Lemma 2.1.]{Y}. \begin{lemma} (Wilton-type bound) Let $h\in \mathbb{C}^{\infty}(\mathbb{R}^{\times,+})$ be a Schwartz class function vanishing in a neighborhood of zero.
-Then, for any newform $f\in \mathcal{B}_k^*$, we have
+We record the following Wilton-type bound for cusp forms, as can be referenced in, for instance, \cite[Lemma 2.1.]{Y}. \begin{lemma} (Wilton-type bound) Let $h\in \mathbb{C}^{\infty}(\mathbb{R}^{\times,+})$ be a Schwartz class function that vanishes in a neighborhood of zero.
+For any newform $f\in \mathcal{B}_k^*$,